 DNA repair genes have the job of fixing damaged DNA.
 Mutations in these genes can lead to more mutations and chromosomal changes, which could turn cells cancerous.

 Recent studies have uncovered common mutations across many types of cancer.
 This understanding has paved the way for treatments targeting specific gene mutations.
-These treatments can be applied to any cancer with that particular mutation, regardless of where it originated..
+Regardless of where it originated, these treatments can be applied to any cancer with that particular mutation.

 The interplay between these three types of genes – proto-oncogenes, tumor suppressor genes, and DNA repair genes – is crucial in understanding the formation and progression of cancer.